jnury/jnury.github.io/_posts/2018-3-11-JEA_term_not_recognized_name_cmdlet.md

 ## Don't use VisibleFunctions or VisibleCmdlets

 If you have not authored the code and don't want to change it.
-You may replace Visiblexxx parameter by a proxy function
+You may replace Visiblexxx parameter by a proxy function.

 Let's say you only want to expose one simple command in your JEA endpoint: myCustomModule\Invoke-MyCustomFunction.